Table of Contents

 Downloading Files from College Board

-Scoir Supports the Following College Board Bulk Imports: SAT, AP, PSAT/NMSQT, PSAT 8/9, PSAT 10, SAT Subject
+Scoir Supports the Following College Board Bulk Imports: SAT, AP, PSAT/NMSQT, PSAT 8/9, PSAT 10, (SAT Subject for alumni)

-1. For SAT/PSAT Scores, once logged into College Board, navigate to the dropdown menu at the top right and select Raw Score files.
-If you do not see this option, you may not have the right access to be able to download this file.
+2. Once logged into College Board, navigate to the dropdown menu at the top right and select Downloads.
+This is where you will find the score files that are .CSV files and are able to be uploaded to Scoir.
+If you do not see this option, you may not have the right access to be able to download this file and will need to contact your College Board's administrator for access.

 1. For AP Scores, from your Reports home page on the AP Score Reports for Educators website, click the Student Datafile report name under your Roster and Student Reports.